Best Cities for Travel Nurses in 2024

 Top States in Need of Travel Nurses

-A 2017 Health Resources and Services Administration (HRSA) study looked at specific projected job growth and demand of nurses in each state through 2030.
+A 2017 Health Resources and Services Administration (HRSA) study examined the specific projected job growth and demand of nurses in each state through 2030.

 Based on the study, there are four states that will continue to have a deficit of nurses through 2030.
 Travel nurses are desperately needed in these states, and employers often give incentives to entice nurses.
 These states are:

-As the country continues to see a mass exodus of nurses at the bedside since the COVID-19 pandemic, every state is desperately looking for nurses to fill the voids.
-Aya travel nursing company advertises over 14,000 travel nurse positions available on the website.
+As the country continues to see a mass exodus of nurses at the bedside, every state is desperately looking for nurses to fill the voids.
+Aya travel nursing company advertises over 14,000 travel nurse positions available on its website.
 Most other major travel nursing companies have countless unfilled nursing positions.

 Additionally, the National Council of State Boards of Nursing (NCSBN) says 55% of today’s nursing workforce is 50 years or older.
 The number of nurses retiring is also contributing to the ongoing nursing shortage.